 So what causes low testosterone?

 One cause is chronically elevated cortisol.
-We talked about why this is bad for other reasons, but it also suppresses testosterone production (29).
+It also suppresses testosterone production (29).

 Testosterone and the Paleo Diet